Custom Credential Attributes

-Add extra data fields to your certificates — course hours, scores, instructor names, and more — with custom attributes (Pro plan).
+Add extra data fields to your credentials — course hours, scores, instructor names, and more — with custom attributes (Pro plan).

 Time to read: 8 minutes